shibuk3/Data_Structures_and_Algorithms/ARRAY/First Duplicate 1.md

 ## Problem

-Given an array that contains only numbers in the range 1 to array.Length, find the first duplicate number for which the second occurrence has the minimal index.
+Given an array that contains only numbers in the range 1 to array.Length, find the __first duplicate number for which the second occurrence has the minimal index__.
 If there is no such number, return -1.

 **Note:** Write a solution with O(n) time complexity and O(1) additional space complexity.